rwieruch/blog_robinwieruch_content/graphql-server-mock-apollo-client.md

 {{% chapter_header "How to mock a GraphQL server from a client-side Schema" "graphql-server-mock-client-schema" %}}

 In the following, the *src/index.js* file is the only part you are going to focus on.
 That's the place where the Apollo Client instance with its HTTP link and cache is instantiated and where you will hook-in the mocking of your GraphQL server.
 You will need a Apollo Link called {{% a_blank "Apollo Link Schema" "https://www.apollographql.com/docs/link/links/schema.html" %}} to provide a client-side GraphQL schema to your Apollo Client setup.
-Therefore, install the package on the command line for your project:
+In addition, you need GraphQL Tools helper functions to create the client-sided schema in the first place.
+Therefore, install the packages on the command line for your project:

 {{< highlight javascript >}}
-npm install apollo-link-schema --save
+npm install apollo-link-schema graphql-tools --save
 {{< /highlight >}}

 Next, import the SchemaLink along with your other Apollo Client dependencies.
 Apollo Client's HttpLink is not needed for the first part, because it is replaced entirely by the SchemaLink.
 In the second part of the sections it is needed though.